good-php/serialization/README.md

 There are some alternatives to this, but they usually lack one of the following:

+- stupid simple internal structure: no node tree, no value/JSON wrappers, no in-repo custom reflection implementation, no PHP parsing
 - doesn't rely on inheritance of serializable classes, hence allows serializing third-party classes
 - parses existing PHPDoc information instead of duplicating it through attributes
 - supports generic types which are quite useful for wrapper types